 One of the simple joys of this pregnancy has been dressing my bump.
-I started outgrowing my pre-pregnancy clothes around Week 13, but was adamant about not buying an entirely new wardrobe or resorting to frumpy maternity wear which is why I decided to try Rent the Runway Unlimited for pregnancy.
+I started outgrowing my pre-pregnancy clothes around Week 13, but was adamant about not buying an entirely new wardrobe or resorting to frumpy maternity wear which is why I decided to try Rent the Runway for pregnancy.
 After using it throughout my second trimester and into my third, here’s my Rent the Runway promo code and an honest review of my experience.
 Use my Rent the Runway promo code RTRMARISSA for 40% off your first two months of an 8 or 16 item plan.

-The best thing about using Rent the Runway Unlimited for pregnancy is that even on the days when I wasn’t feeling my best, I knew I always had something to wear that would make me feel put together.
-In my opinion, having that confidence during pregnancy is priceless and using Rent the Runway Unlimited for pregnancy actually became addictive.
+The best thing about using Rent the Runway for pregnancy is that even on the days when I wasn’t feeling my best, I knew I always had something to wear that would make me feel put together.
+In my opinion, having that confidence during pregnancy is priceless and using Rent the Runway for pregnancy actually became addictive – in a good way!

-Since the majority of my pregnancy took place at the height of Summer, I mostly stuck to dresses – although I did rent a pair of designer maternity jeans too.
+Since the majority of my pregnancy took place at the height of Summer, I mostly stuck to dresses and lightweight jumpsuits – although I did rent a pair of designer maternity jeans too.